 February/March 12, June/July 12, October/November 12

-Research doctorate holders; clinical doctorate holders; licensed to practice clinically
+Research and/or clinical doctorate holders that are licensed to practice clinically

 The Mentored Patient-Oriented Research Career Development Award (K23) is designed to provide "protected time" for clinically trained individuals to receive intensive, supervised research training in biomedical research related to neurological disorders.
 The award supports a period of supervised research and research career development to prepare the candidate to successfully obtain an NIH R01 or equivalent major research award by the end of the K award period.
 NINDS mentored K awards may be for either 4 or 5 years (NINDS will not make K23 awards lasting only 3 years).

 The mentored Ks (K08, K23) are intended for physician-scientists who require additional mentored training, in addition to the development of an outstanding research project, in order to achieve research independence (e.g. be competitive for an R01 or equivalent award).
 Thus, in a mentored K application the applicant is representing that 4-5 years of additional mentored training is required.
 In an R01 or equivalent application, the applicant is representing that no additional mentorship is required – the applicant is capable of overseeing the research as an independent scientist.
 Consequently, applicants should not submit an R01 application simultaneously with a mentored K application (or similarly, have one of each pending simultaneously).

 Once an individual has received a mentored K award from NINDS, he/she may apply for, and receive, an R01 or equivalent award.
 If awarded, the applicant may keep both the K and the R awards.

 Candidates Who Have Been Supported by Institutional K Awards